About Guides What I Use

 The power of combining connectors

 Once Gmail and Calendar are connected, you can combine them with local files too.
-"Check my inbox for any invoices, cross-reference with my calendar for upcoming payment deadlines, and save a summary to my workspace folder."
+For example: "Check my inbox for any invoices, compare with my calendar for upcoming payment deadlines, and save a summary to my workspace folder."
 Email plus calendar plus local files, all in one prompt.

 Keep your computer awake